 Earning some extra money during college to pay down student loans can be a brilliant move.
 The little steps and small payments made during school can have lasting benefits.

-While there is no single ideal strategy, there are a number of approaches that students can use to get a leg up on student loan repayment.
-Each one has pros and cons, but any of the following represent a much better choice than simply waiting until the first student loan bills show up in the mailbox.
+While there is no single ideal strategy, there are many approaches that students can use to get a leg up on student loan repayment.
+Each one has pros and cons, but any of the following represents a much better choice than simply waiting until the first student loan bills show up in the mailbox.

 Make Interest Only Payments During School

-We often suggest this route to parents who are concerned that their children may be getting in over their head.
+I often suggest this route to parents concerned that their children may be getting in over their heads.

 The advantage of this in-school repayment plan is that it is a monthly reminder of the consequences of student loan debt.
-For a freshman in college, the interest on their loans may not seem large.
-As time progresses, balances grown and interest only payments go up, the reality of life with student loans becomes very clear.
+For a first-year student in college, the interest on their loans may not seem large.
+As time progresses, balances grow, and interest-only payments go up.
+The reality of life with student loans becomes very clear.
 This will encourage responsible borrowing and be motivating when it comes time to find a job after school.

 Pay Down the Highest Interest Rate Loan

-From an accounting standpoint, this is the most efficiency use of money earned during school.
+From an accounting standpoint, this is the most efficient use of money earned during school.
 Eliminating the student loan with the highest interest rate will make each dollar go as far as possible.